 What data provider you choose to work with depends on whether you want a broad swathe of data or you find it more valuable to go after a very small niche.

-In terms of breadth and depth, at Primer, we find that using a combination of both such sources gives you the highest quality data.
+In terms of breadth and depth, we like to use a combination of both such sources to give us the highest quality data.
 We’ve included a helpful visual below to further illustrate the point.
 The providers on the left are the “breadth” providers and the ones on the right are niche providers categorized by their specific data attributes.